 Treating Your IT Band Syndrome (ITBS)

 Initial treatment of iliotibial band syndrome should focus on resting your leg and reducing the inflammation to help relieve pain.
 Do not train through the pain.
 It may be necessary to stop training for some time until pain and inflammation is reduced.

 Reducing scar tissue is the most important step in treating ITBS.
 It will improve elasticity in your IT band, allowing your muscles to glide smoothly once again to prevent further inflammation.

-To decrease inflammation and swelling and relieve the pain of ITBS, doctor's recommend cold compression therapy.
+To decrease inflammation and swelling and relieve the pain of ITBS, doctor's recommend cold compression.
 Frequent, cold compression treatments within the first 72 hours of the iliotibial tendon becoming inflamed is an effective way to relieve pain and swelling while limiting the amount of damage done to your tissue.
 In addition, cold therapy can reduce, or even eliminate, the need for NSAIDs (non-steroidal anti-inflammatory drugs) that can be harmful to your body.

-Cold therapy works by interrupting and slowing nerve and cell function in the injured area and reducing swelling that can block blood vessels.
-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygen and nutrients to your iliotibial tract and tissue cells begin to break-down.
+Cold therapy works by interrupting and slowing nerve and tissue function in the injured area and reducing swelling that can block blood vessels.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygen and nutrients to your iliotibial tract and tissues begin to break-down.
 Without cold therapy, cellular break-down and tissue damage continues because the cells do not get the oxygen they need to survive.

 By limiting the amount of damage done to your tissue, you limit the amount of healing that needs to occur.
 This is a very important step to heal your IT band faster and with less pain!